zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

-Later invocations of `--writeconfig` will only regenerate the file.
+Later invocations of `--writeconfig` will regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
 Mind however that it will delete any lines not corresponding to a currently *available* setting, so settings that relate to plugins *that are currently not built in* are silently removed.

 ### Display settings